SoftwareAG/c8y-docs/content/datahub/working-with-datahub-bundle/offloading-base-collections.md

 #### Offloading the measurements collection

 The measurements collection stores device measurements.
-Offloading the measurements collection differs from the other collections as you have to explicitly select a target table layout, which is either having one table for one type or for the TrendMiner case one table with measurements of all types.
+Offloading the measurements collection differs from the other collections as you must explicitly select a target table layout, which is either having one table for one type or for the TrendMiner case one table with measurements of all types.

 ##### Offloading measurements with the default target table layout